subquery/documentation/docs/run_publish/publish.md

 [SubQuery Managed Service](https://managedservice.subquery.network) provides a service where you can receive alerts on the health status of your projects.
 This means you can be alerted in real-time when your project becomes unhealthy and you can quickly resolve the issue to avoid any impact to your users.

 You can easily set up a webhook endpoint to receive alert notifications on the health status of your projects on the Alerting page inside of the [Managed Service](https://managedservice.subquery.network).
 All you need to do is enter the URL of the endpoint that you would like us to send webhooks to (e.g. Slack, Telegram).
-For example, you can easily recieve notificatons in [Slack by following this guide](https://api.slack.com/messaging/webhooks), or [Discord by following this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
+For example, you can easily receive notifications in [Slack by following this guide](https://api.slack.com/messaging/webhooks), or [Discord by following this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 [SubQuery Managed Service](https://managedservice.subquery.network) makes POST requests to send these notifications to your specified endpoint as a JSON payload.
 You can then use these notifications to execute actions in your backend systems.
 The JSON payload is in the following format